BBB seal

 Is Fort Wilderness ready for DVC?

 All of the other Disney Vacation Club resorts are located at Deluxe resorts with top tier amenities.
-Fort Wilderness Resort and Campground has always been something special but it’s definitely different compared to other DVC properties.
+Fort Wilderness Resort and Campground has always been something special but it’s definitely different when you put it next to other DVC properties.
 There is a bus system that operates within the resort because it’s so large.
 There are a few pools at Fort Wilderness but none are up to par with other DVC resorts.

-When it comes to dining, there are very limited options at Fort Wilderness and it takes a lot of effort to get to them.
-The former Trail’s End buffet was a favorite at Disney World but it’s being transformed into a quick service restaurant.
+When it comes to dining, there are very few options at Fort Wilderness and it takes a lot of effort to get to them.
+The former Trail’s End buffet was a favorite at Disney World but it is now a quick service restaurant.
 There is also a take out window.
 Aside from that, there is only the Hoop-Dee-Doo Musical Revue dinner show which costs a pretty penny and deserves a dedicated vacation night.
 As wonderful as it is, Hoop-Dee-Doo isn’t a place you just pop in for lunch.

 There are some unique positives we should discuss too.
-At Fort Wilderness there is a treasured experience that’s included with your stay.
-Chip and Dale’s Campfire Sing-A-Long is a recreation offering at the resort where guests can meet the pair each night.
+At Fort Wilderness there is a special experience that can be part of your stay for free.
+Chip and Dale’s Campfire Sing-A-Long is a recreation offering at the resort where guests can see the pair each night.
 While characters have been appearing at the resorts more often over the last few years, this is a long standing tradition and beloved part of staying at Fort Wilderness.
-At the campfire, guests can roast marshmallows and make s’mores in an outdoor movie theater where the nightly Disney movie is played.
+At the campfire, guests roast marshmallows and make s’mores in an outdoor movie theater where the nightly Disney movie plays.
 The other amenities, like canoeing, fishing and horseback riding, add a lot to Fort Wilderness as well.
 Just know they require an additional fee.

 We’ll have to see how The Cabins at Disney’s Fort Wilderness Resort Disney Vacation Club add on enhances the resort overall as amenities are plussed and things are added.